cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:---------------------------------------------------------|
 | **Possible values** | any human-readable string                                |

 The main use of this entry is to keep track of the different nodes in a local environment.
-For example the `/status` RPC endpoint will return the node moniker in the `.result.moniker` key.
+For example, the `/status` RPC endpoint will return the node moniker in the `.result.moniker` key.

 Monikers do not need to be unique.
 They are for local administrator use and troubleshooting.